 The relationship between the chaplain and doctor was more complex.
 Prison surgeons had major responsibilities in terms of taking care of the physical and mental health of convicts and the health of prison staff, as well as the general prison environment and guarding against outbreaks of epidemic disease.
 Yet despite their many responsibilities, they were widely regarded as professionally inferior, and lacking any specialist training in treating mental illness, it was the chaplain who often claimed authority in the regulation of prisoners’ mental state.
 Disputes could arise between the chaplains and surgeons as they debated the state of mind of individual convicts and particularly as they sought to assess whether they were feigning insanity.

 After Acts of 1850 and 1865 in England and the mid to late 1850s in Ireland, medical appointments became better regulated and the status of prisoner doctors tended to improve.
 Prison medical officers sought to enhance their standing as specialists in prison medicine and to form a distinct professional identity.
 However, they remained caught in a tension between loyalty to the prison regime and its governance and to the health and wellbeing of their prisoner patients.
-Often they were called on to adjudicate in cases of feigning insanity or physical disorders.
+Often they were called on to adjudicate in cases where prisoners were suspected of feigning insanity or physical disorders.
 They also were responsible for deciding on prisoners’ fitness for punishment or to undertake hard labour.
 Dr John Campbell, who was Medical Officer at Woking Invalid Prison, used galvanism or ‘the battery’ to catch out prisoners who he suspected were feigning paralysis.
 One prisoner had been in hospital ‘perfectly helpless’ and confined to bed for two years and ten months.
 Growing suspicious, Campbell applied the battery and after six days the prisoner could stand but still refused to walk.
 Three days later he was walking with the use of crutches and when he was on his way to have the battery applied for another day, the prisoner had walked unaided to the exercise yard!
 He was later removed from Woking to a labour prison.
 Prisoners themselves were often critical of the prison medical staff, who they accused of ignorance and failure to perform their duties effectively.
 Prison regulations required that prisoners’ complaints be investigated and while many were dismissed as groundless, ex-convicts did provide evidence of medical neglect to numerous parliamentary inquiries.
 In his evidence to the Kimberley Commission on Prison Servitude (1878), prisoner E.R., commenting on the actions of the medical officer at Spike Island Prison, Cork, criticised him for ‘inhuman cruelty to keep these poor maniacs in perpetual cells until reason had become undermined from hunger, flogging, and deprivation of the air of heaven.’